MentorMarkets/Roadmap/README.md

 ## Why?

 Learning any skill on your own is hard.
-Look at any successful person- most of them will say they had a "mentor", an expert in that skill
+Look at any successful person- most of them will say they had a "mentor", an expert in that skill.
+This app brings the airbnb / uber model to mentoring and allows everyone to get that experience of having an awesome mentor.

 ## High Level TODOs